GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

     the sampling spacing along each cross-profile.
 Optionally, append **/**\ *spacing* for an equidistant spacing between cross-profiles [Default erects cross-profiles at the input coordinates].
-By default, all cross-profiles have the same direction.
-Append **+a** to alternate the direction of cross-profiles.
+By default, all cross-profiles have the same direction (left to right as we look in the direction of the input line segment).
+Append **+a** to alternate the direction of cross-profiles, or **v** to enforce either a "west-to-east" or "south-to_north" view.
 Append suitable units to *length*; it sets the unit used for *ds* [and *spacing*] (See UNITS below).
 The default unit for geographic grids is meter while Cartesian grids implies the user unit.
 The output columns will be